National Insurance Hike: Read our update

 Check out this handy bonus calculator to see your breakdown.
 Luckily, if you’d like to keep a larger share of your bonus, you do have a way around it – your pension.

-If you‘re enrolled in a defined benefit (or final salary) pension you won’t be able to pay your bonus into your pension.
+• Defined Benefit Pension: You won’t be able to pay your bonus into your pension.
 This is because the majority of defined benefit pensions pay either a percentage of your final salary or an average of your salary as the final amount.
+This applies to final salary schemes too.

 The good news is adding your bonus to your pension is easy – you just need to let your employer know ahead of time.
 But before you do, there are a few things you’ll want to check.
 Here are the pros and cons of a pension bonus sacrifice.

-Pros of paying a bonus into your pension
+Benefits of Paying a Bonus into your Pension

 The biggest benefit of paying your bonus into your pension are the tax savings.
 If you receive your bonus as cash, then you’ll need to pay the corresponding National Insurance and Income Tax at your marginal rate.
 However, when you elect to add your bonus to your pension, it’s completely tax-free.
 You get to keep the full amount.